 Let Upwork know everything you have done or can do.

-One mistake I see freelancers often make is when entering their experience.
-They consider the freelancing experience whereas the experience in the Upwork profile is for the overall experience of the individual in the best set of his or her skills.
+One mistake I see freelancers often make is when entering their expertise.
+They consider the freelancing experience whereas in the Upwork profile it is for the overall experience of the individual in the best set of his or her skills.

 We aren’t providing any wrong or misleading information.
-It is the most experienced in a technology is selected as the primary skill though we prefer working in other technologies more as a freelancer.
+It is the most experienced in technology is selected as the primary skill.
+Though we prefer working in other areas more as a freelancer.

 We all have some employment to be added to the Upwork profile.
 If you haven’t done any job and is straight out of college, you can still mention the details of your training program in the final semester of college as employment history.